Closures & Hours Changes

 Bladder cancer is diagnosed almost twice as often in White individuals as in Black individuals of either sex.
 The incidence of bladder cancer among other ethnic and racial groups in the United States falls between that of Black and White individuals.
 The incidence of bladder cancer increases with age.

 Age-adjusted mortality from bladder cancer decreased in all races and sexes between 1975 and 2009.
-From 2007 to 2016, urinary bladder cancer mortality was stable in men; however, the death rate decreased by 0.4% per year in women.
+From 2008 to 2017, urinary bladder cancer mortality decreased by 0.3% per year.
 These changes may reflect earlier diagnosis, better therapy, less exposure to carcinogens, or some combination of these factors.

 More than 90% of cancers in the bladder are transitional cell carcinomas, also called urothelial cancer.
 Urothelial cancer can also rarely develop in the lining of the renal pelvis, ureter, prostate, and urethra.
 Other important histological types include squamous cell carcinoma and adenocarcinoma.
 Adenocarcinomas account for less than 2% of primary bladder cancers, including metastases from the rectum, stomach, endometrium, breast, prostate, and ovary.

 There are no definitive studies on the prevention of bladder or other urothelial cancers.
 Reduction in environmental and occupational exposures would presumably reduce urothelial cancer risk.
 Differences in age, sex, race, and geographic distribution may reflect differences in environmental and occupational exposure to possible toxicants.
 Relevant exposures include chemical exposures; cigarette smoking; infection with bacteria, parasitic fungi, or viruses; and treatment with certain chemotherapeutic agents.
 A positive family history of bladder cancer has also been associated with an increased risk of bladder cancer.[1,2]